jasmine-pyz/youCode2026/README.md

 Hearth is a full-stack mobile communication and translation tool designed for women's shelter residents and staff.
 It is built as a Progressive Web App (PWA) with Next.js, React, TypeScript, and CSS on the frontend and FastAPI and Python on the backend.
 When a resident speaks, OpenAI's Whisper, a multilingual speech recognition model that runs locally on-device, first detects the spoken language and then transcribes the speech into text.
 The transcribed text is then translated using Cohere's Tiny Aya, a family of multilingual translation models that also supports local deployment and is optimized for low-resource languages such as Amharic, Hausa, and Swahili.
 The translated text can be read aloud through the browser's Web Speech API, which can also support voices built directly into the device.
 Harmful language detection is run continously in the background, sending an SMS alert to staff through the Twilio API if harmful langauge is detected to support timely follow-up and de-escalation.
 Conversations can also be saved as transcripts in local storage, letting residents and staff revisit or delete past sessions directly on-device to help protect their privacy.
 Rather than acting as a one-way translator, Hearth functions as a low-friction communication layer that enables real-time, two-way conversations between shelter residents and staff.

 ### Core Features
-- Real-time, two-way communication through a voice-to-text-to-translation-to-speech pipeline
+- Real-time, two-way communication through a speech-to-text, translation, and text-to-speech pipeline
 - Automatic language detection, so conversations can begin even when the spoken language is unknown
 - Broad coverage of 70+ languages, including many underserved, low-resource languages
 - Four selectable translation models, each optimized for a different language group (Auto, Earth, Fire, and Water)